 If you hold an old yellow fever certificate, this is now valid forever, even if there is an expiry date on it.

 If there is a risk of yellow fever at your destination, it is recommended that you check whether you need the vaccine, as the disease can be fatal.
+For the cost of the yellow fever vaccine, see below.

 Anne Marie Major, Independent Nurse Prescriber